Biden warns Putin of 'severe costs' of Ukraine invasion - NewsBreak

 Biden warns Putin of 'severe costs' of Ukraine invasion

-WASHINGTON — (AP) — President Joe Biden told Russia’s Vladimir Putin that invading Ukraine would cause “widespread human suffering” and that the West was committed to diplomacy to end the crisis but “equally prepared for other scenarios,” the White House said Saturday.
-It offered no suggestion that the hourlong call diminished the threat of an imminent war in Europe.
+MOSCOW (AP) — In a phone call with President Vladimir Putin on Saturday, President Joe Biden made clear that if Russia invades Ukraine, the U.S. and its allies would respond “decisively and impose swift and severe costs," the White House said.

-Biden also said the United States and its allies would respond “decisively and impose swift and severe costs” if the Kremlin attacked its neighbor, according to the White House.
+According to a readout of the hourlong call, Biden told Putin that an invasion would “produce widespread human suffering and diminish Russia’s standing.”
+The U.S. remains committed to diplomacy, but was “equally prepared for other scenarios,” according to the White House.

-The two presidents spoke a day after Biden's national security adviser, Jake Sullivan, warned that U.S. intelligence shows a Russian invasion could begin within days and before the Winter Olympics in Beijing end on Feb.
+The two presidents spoke the day after Biden's national security adviser, Jake Sullivan, warned that U.S. intelligence shows that a Russian invasion could begin within days and before the Winter Olympics in Beijing end Feb.
 20.

-Russia denies it intends to invade but has massed well over 100,000 troops near the Ukrainian border and has sent troops to exercises in neighboring Belarus, encircling Ukraine on three sides.
-U.S. officials say Russia’s buildup of firepower has reached the point where it could invade on short notice.
+The Biden administration has been warning for weeks that Russia could invade Ukraine soon, but U.S. officials had previously said the Kremlin would likely wait until after the Games ended so as not to antagonize China.

-The conversation came at a critical moment for what has become the biggest security crisis between Russia and the West since the Cold War.
-U.S. officials believe they have mere days to prevent an invasion and enormous bloodshed in Ukraine.
-And while the U.S. and its NATO allies have no plans to send troops to Ukraine to fight Russia, an invasion and resulting punishing sanctions could reverberate far beyond the former Soviet republic, affecting energy supplies, global markets and the power balance in Europe.
+Sullivan told reporters on Friday that U.S. intelligence gleaned show that Russia could take military action the during the Olympics.

-Putin complained in the call that the United States and NATO have not responded satisfactorily to Russian demands that Ukraine be prohibited from joining the military alliance and that NATO pull back forces from Eastern Europe.
+The closely watched call between Biden and Putin began shortly after 11 a.m. and lasted just over an hour, according to the White House.
+Biden conducted the call from Camp David.
+There were no immediate details about the discussion.

-In a sign that American officials are getting ready for a worst-case scenario, the United States announced plans to evacuate most of its staff from the embassy in the Ukrainian capital.
-Britain joined other European nations in urging its citizens to leave Ukraine.
+In a sign that American officials were getting ready for a worst-case scenario, the United States announced plans to evacuate its embassy in the Ukrainian capital , and Britain joined other European nations in urging its citizens to leave Ukraine.

-Canada has shuttered its embassy in Kyiv and relocated its diplomatic staff to a temporary office in Lviv, located in the western part of the country, Foreign Affairs Minister Melanie Joly said Saturday.
-Lviv is home to a Ukrainian military base that has served as the main hub for Canada’s 200-soldier training mission in the former Soviet country.
+Russia has massed well over 100,000 troops near the Ukraine border and has sent troops to exercises in neighboring Belarus, but denies that it intends to launch an offensive against Ukraine.

 The timing of any possible Russian military action remained a key question.